 We apologise for any inconvenience caused however please be reassured we will endeavour to get back to you as soon as possible.

 Thank you for your patience and understanding at this time.

-County Cork is Ireland’s largest and most diverse county, its lush countryside punctuated with the Blackwater, Lee and Bandon rivers in the east and its craggy mountain ranges to the west.
+County Cork is Ireland’s largest and most diverse county.
+It's lush countryside punctuated with the Blackwater, Lee and Bandon rivers in the east and its craggy mountain ranges to the west.
 This dramatic countryside lends itself perfectly to walking, cycling, fishing and horse riding holidays.

-Cork city is best explored on foot, giving you plenty of opportunity to appreciate the diverse architectural influences and discover its many lovely boutiques, excellent restaurants and variety of pubs.
+Cork city is best explored on foot, giving you plenty of opportunity to appreciate the diverse architectural influences and discover its many lovely boutiques, the famous English Market, excellent restaurants and variety of pubs.

 Cork has its own international airport, and a ferry port making it extremely accessible as a holiday destination.